asleepace/asleepace.com/src/content/blog/typescript-range-without-a-loop.md

 ## Generator Expiraments

 Then it hit me!
 Let's use that thing I always want to use, but literally can never find a good enough reason.
-That's right, the goold 'ol Generator.
+That's right, the goold 'ol **[Generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator)**.
 It had been a while since I last touched these pointy starred wonders, and so I got to expiramenting to refresh my memory.

 ```ts
 function* range() {